-Health is one of the biggest headaches for any HR department and small business.
+Health insurance is one of the biggest headaches for any HR department and small business.
 There are so many uncertainties around what kind of plan to provide, how much it will cost, how to administer the plan, and whether you even are required to provide a plan.

 It doesn’t help that the rules and regulations have changed so much in recent years, from the introduction of the Affordable Care Act (ACA) by President Barack Obama in 2010, to attempts to repeal the act by the current administration, to the effect of the upcoming election on health insurance plans.